-The purpose of the last mile incentive is to (i) retain the Executive Director while (ii) boosting his/her ambition in the last mile of his/her long-term mandate, aligning his/her residual short-time horizon with the Company strategic ultimate goals and long-term objectives.
-The Company believes that the last mile incentive may also enhance Executive Directors long-term focus since the beginning of their mandate and attract, motivate and retain Executive Directors with a long-term vision.
+The purpose of the last mile incentive is to (i) retain the Executive Director while (ii) boosting his/her ambition in the last mile of his/her long-term mandate, aligning his/her residual short-time horizon with the Company's strategic ultimate goals and long-term objectives.
+The Company believes that the last mile incentive may also enhance Executive Directors' long-term focus since the beginning of their mandate and attract, motivate and retain Executive Directors with a long-term vision.

-The last mile incentive payout can be both: a fixed cash amount or a variable cash based on PSUs.
+The last mile incentive payout can be both a fixed cash amount or a variable cash based on PSUs.
 In the latter case the vesting period is equal to the performance period.

-The performance period is set for a minimum period of three years (Minimum Period), as determined by the Board.
-The vesting period determined by the Board may be subsequently reduced by the Board, on the basis of the circumstances, provided that the Minimum Period is fulfilled.
+The performance period is set for a minimum period of three years ('Minimum Period'), as determined by the Board of Directors.
+The vesting period determined by the Board of Directors may be subsequently reduced by the Board of Directors, on the basis of the circumstances, provided that the Minimum Period is fulfilled.

 During the performance period, a certain number of financial and non-financial targets must be achieved.
-The Remuneration and Appointment Committee selects and proposes to the Board both the performance period and the appropriate performance targets, selecting and weighing them on the basis of the business plan of the Group.
-Targets are both quantitative (such as EBIT, EBITDA, total revenues, TSR) and qualitative (such as ESG targets, retention of top managers and contribution to the identification and selection of potential candidates for successor in their role).
-Setting and achievement of quantitative and qualitative target may also be linked by reference to other incentive plans, such as STI and/or LTI.
-At the end of the performance period, the Remuneration and Appointment Committee verifies which targets have been achieved.
-The actual last mile incentive amount (in the case of cash) and conversion rate (in the case of PSUs) is subsequently determined by the Board upon proposal of the Remuneration and Appointment Committee.
+The CRN selects and proposes to the Board of Directors both the performance period and the appropriate performance targets, selecting and weighing them on the basis of the business plan of the Group.
+Targets are both quantitative (such as EBIT, EBITDA, total revenues, TSR) and qualitative (such as ESG targets, retention of top managers and contribution to the identification and selection of potential candidates for a successor in their role).
+The setting and achievement of quantitative and qualitative targets may also be linked by reference to other incentive plans, such as the STI and/or the LTI.
+At the end of the performance period, the CRN verifies which targets have been achieved.
+The actual LMI amount (in the case of cash) and conversion rate (in the case of PSUs) is subsequently determined by the Board of Directors upon proposal of the CRN.

-The maximum value of the last mile incentive is set at 15 times of the average of the last three financial years annual remuneration (inclusive of fixed remuneration and variable incentives) of the Executive Director, as determined at the time of the grant either if such grant is represented by a fixed cash amount or a variable cash amount based on PSUs.
+The maximum value of the LMI is set at 15 times of the average of the last three financial years annual remuneration (inclusive of fixed remuneration and variable incentives) of the Executive Director, as determined at the time of the grant either if such grant is represented by a fixed cash amount or a variable cash amount based on PSUs.

-In case of payment in cash, the actual cash amount to be paid can be converted in Campari shares, the number of which is determined on the basis of the average closing price of the Campari share on the thirty calendar days prior to and including the payment and rounded up down to the nearest whole number.
+In case of payment in cash, the actual cash amount to be paid can be converted in Campari shares, the number of which is determined based on the average closing price of the Campari share on the thirty calendar days prior to and including the payment and rounded up down to the nearest whole number.

-Payment or conversion occur only following the end of the office term of the beneficiary.
+Payment or conversion occurs only following the end of the office term of the beneficiary.